whurd20/carHacker/README.md

 As an engineer I want a digital model of the engine so I can run tests.

-As a user I want previous VIN's stored in a list for ease of access.
+As a userPass I want previous VIN's stored in a list for ease of access.

-As a user I want my name at the top so I know I'm in my account.
+As a userPass I want my name at the top so I know I'm in my account.

-As a user I want the first car i pick to be saved, so i can compare multiple cars to one without having to pick the first one for every match.
+As a userPass I want the first car i pick to be saved, so i can compare multiple cars to one without having to pick the first one for every match.

-As a user I want to see what my car would look like in different colors in case I need/want a paint job.
+As a userPass I want to see what my car would look like in different colors in case I need/want a paint job.

-As a user I want to automatically see the next generation of my vehicle so I can compare it to the generation I own.
+As a userPass I want to automatically see the next generation of my vehicle so I can compare it to the generation I own.

-As a user I want to see what upgrade options are availabe at my maker's dealership so I can improve my car.
+As a userPass I want to see what upgrade options are availabe at my maker's dealership so I can improve my car.

-As a user I want the last comparison I made to still be up when I reopen the app to save time.
+As a userPass I want the last comparison I made to still be up when I reopen the app to save time.